DonLMJ/todo-pact/README.md

-Scenario

-There are two components in scope for this project:
-- Todo website.
-It provides an interface to query the todos service for todos information.
+Project Overview

+This project involves two main components:

+Todo Website: A user interface designed to interact with the Todo Service.
-- Todo Service (Provider).
-Provides useful things about todos, such as listing all todos, adding,c ompleting and deleting todos.
+Todo Service (Provider): Offers functionalities related to managing todos, such as listing, adding, completing, and deleting todos.
+Project Structure

-You can see the client interface we created in ./src/todo.routes.ts using express without database.
+src/todo.routes.ts: Contains the client interface built using Express, facilitating communication with the Todo Service.
+This component operates without a database.

-In __tests__, you can see api.spec.ts where you can find api integrations tests which could be added in components integratition tests.
+__tests__/api.spec.ts: Houses API integration tests, which could potentially be integrated into component integration tests.

-In consumer.test.ts you can find consumer driven pact tests where a mock server is started on a random port which acts as our provider service and check the contract is respected from the consumer side.
+__tests__/consumer.test.ts: Features consumer-driven Pact tests.
+Here, a mock server is initiated on a random port to mimic the behavior of the provider service and verify that the contract is upheld from the consumer's perspective.

-Running this tests creates a pact file which we can use to validate our assumptions on the provider side.
-A pact file should have been generated in consumer/pacts/.
+Testing Approach
+Executing these tests generates a Pact file, typically found in consumer/pacts/.
+This file serves as a validation mechanism for our assumptions on the provider's behavior.

-Because the version of the client we have may not always be in sync with the deployed API - this is why it is important to specify the state of the consumer and provider when running the contract tests.
+Given that the client version may not always align with the deployed API, it's crucial to specify the state of both the consumer and the provider when running contract tests.
+This ensures that the tests accurately reflect real-world scenarios.

-Further steps in this type of projects:
+Next Steps
-- Use pact broker to publish the contract with docker and use pact-cli/can-i-deploy to verify whether the application can be deployed safely, client and provider.
+Pact Broker Integration: Consider integrating with a Pact Broker to publish contracts.
+Docker can be leveraged for this purpose.
+Utilize pact-cli or can-i-deploy tools to verify whether the application can be safely deployed, both for the client and the provider.
+By following these steps, we can ensure robust communication between the components while maintaining consistency and reliability in our services.